DigitalCommons/mykomap/DEVELOPMENT.md

 ## Updating websites

-Websites depending on sea-map can be updated to use the latest version of sea-map when it has been changed, using:
+Websites depending on mykomap can be updated to use the latest version of mykomap when it has been changed, using:

     npm update

 This should output something like this:

-    + sea-map@0.1.47
+    + mykomap@0.1.47
     updated 1 package and audited 2 packages in 3.358s
     found 0 vulnerabilities